Date of Award:

 In addition to the GCP and Non-GCP models, two hybrid 3D models were also developed for CFD testing.
 The As-Designed model was developed by replacing the GCP model's flume with a CAD-modeled version of the flume from the original design.
 The As-Built model was developed using physically-measured dimensions of the flume.

 All four 3D models were numerically modeled at four flowrates: 10.0 cfs, 23.0 cfs, 39.7 cfs, and 50.0 cfs.
 The differences in water depth at the stilling well ranged between -4% and 8% for the GCP model, -2% and 9% for the Non-GCP model, 0% and 13% for the As-Designed model, and 2% and 8% for the As-Built model.
 The CFD results indicated that photogrammetry can develop hydraulically-accurate 3D models.

 Ashby, Tyler J., "Evaluating the Hydraulic Performance of Digital Photogrammetry-Derived 3-Dimensional Models of a Hydraulic Structure Using Computational Fluid Dynamics" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7807.